Have you felt the nudge or call from God to start or rebuild a women’s ministry at your church?

 You can always add more events later.
 Keep things simple as you build your team and list of volunteers.
 You don’t want to burn them about before you really get started!

 Many ministries host a launch or kick-off event.
-A kick-off event provides your team the opportunity to introduce themselves and share the vision for the women’s ministry.
+A kick-off event provides your team with the opportunity to introduce themselves and share the vision for the women’s ministry.
 Some teams distribute surveys to find out what their women really want and work to balance that with what they know women need.

 Every single event you host should point women to Jesus.